 In addition to the above, you must have a faculty adviser/coach, whether or not members of the team want academic credit.
 The faculty adviser will grade the performances of those team members receiving academic credit.

 2020-21 Trial Team Members

-Jordyn Kopcow is a second-year law student.
-She is originally from Colorado and attended Colorado State University for her undergraduate studies.
-Jordyn is excited to represent Bowen on the trial team as she grew up watching her father as a litigation attorney and later as a judge in Colorado.
-In addition to trial team, Jordyn is the president of the Hispanic Law Student Association and is very passionate about diversity in the law.
-She hopes to assist the Bowen community with their diversity efforts and to collaborate with other diversity organizations within the law school.
-Upon graduation from law school, Jordyn hopes to be a litigation attorney in corporate and employment law, with a long-term goal of working as in-house counsel.
+Jordyn Kopcow is a third-year law student and second year Trial Team member.
+She is originally from Windsor, Colorado and attended Colorado State University for her undergraduate studies.
+Jordyn is excited to represent Bowen again on the trial team as she grew up watching her father as a litigation attorney and later as a judge.
+In addition to Jordyn’s involvement as a UA Little Rock William H. Bowen School of Law Trial Team member, she is the president of the LatinX Law Student Association and is very passionate about diversity in the law.
+Upon graduation from law school, Jordyn hopes to become a litigation attorney and to continue advocating for diversity within the legal field.